Constitution of Pylyp Orlyk: Articles 1–5

-Articles 6 - 16
+Articles 6–16

-Articles 6-10 limited the powers of the hetman and established a Cossack parliament, similar to an extended council of officers, which was to meet three times a year.
+Articles 6–10 limited the powers of the hetman and established a Cossack parliament, similar to an extended council of officers, which was to meet three times a year.
 The General Council was to consist not only of the general staff and the regimental colonels, but also of "an outstanding and worthy individual from each regiment."

-Articles 11-16 protected the rights of towns, limited the taxation of peasants and poor Cossacks, and restricted the innkeepers.
-Charles XII, king of Sweden and "the protector of Ukraine," happened to be in Bendery at the time, and confirmed these articles.
+Articles 11–16 protected the rights of towns, limited the taxation of peasants and poor Cossacks, and restricted the innkeepers.
+Charles XII, king of Sweden and "the protector of Ukraine," happened to be in Bender at the time, and confirmed these articles.

 Memory

 On 9 April 2010, the 300th anniversary of the creation of the Constitution, a monument was dedicated in Bender.
 The monument is in the form of a book with engraved information about the history of the writing of the Constitution and its full name in Ukrainian and Latin.